Best Cars for Young Drivers

-- The size of a car’s engine is measured in cubic centimeters (cc) but above 1,000cc (a litre), sizes are rounded up and given in litres.
+- The size of a car’s engine is measured in cubic centimeters (cc) but above 1,000cc (a liter), sizes are rounded up and given in liters.
 The measurement relates to how much volume the pistons inside the engine displace with each stroke.
 A large engine will be more powerful than a small one.

 - Horsepower is how much power the car has.
 The higher the horsepower, the less miles per gallon you will get (more about this later).

 Therefore, for fuel and cost economy, as a young driver, you are best driving a car with fewest cylinders, a small engine, and low horsepower.

 How much motor tax you pay is determined by your car’s CO2 emissions, based on seven CO2 bands.
 The rates range from €100 a year for the greenest cars to €2,000 for cars with the highest emissions rating.
 Driving a car with between 89-104 CO2g/kg means you’ll be awarded the lowest rates.